vectordotdev/vector/CONTRIBUTING.md

 ## Legal

-To protect all users of Vector, the follow legal requirements are made.
+To protect all users of Vector, the following legal requirements are made.

 ### DCO